salmamohamud/inet_4031_adduser_script/README.md

 # INET4031 Add Users Script and User List

 ## Program Description
-The code reads information from an inputted file and processes each line and outputs the commands needed to create the users and add them to their set groups.
+This code reads information from an inputted file and processes each line then outputs the commands needed to create the users and add them to their set groups.

 ## Program Operation
 For this code to work you will need to provide the: username,password,first_name,last_name,which_group